Stock fish: Importers defy FG on importation through land border - Vanguard News

 She said that any of such will first be confiscated, tested for human consumption and if found to be unfit, it will be destroyed and if it is in good quality, the importer will be made to pay the duty he or she is trying to avoid.

-The effort to get a comment from the Customs Area Comptroller in Seme Border, Mr Garba Mohammed, was futile as calls to his phone were not answered either were they returned.
+Effort to get comment from the Customs Area Comptroller in Seme Border, Mr. Garba Mohammed, was futile as calls to his phone were not answered neither were they returned.